a-fotherby/Omphalos/README.md

 Per-module counts are deliberately left out — they go stale as soon as anyone adds a test.
 Run `pytest --collect-only -q -o addopts=''` for the current breakdown.

-Everything under `tests/unit` mocks the solver, so it runs in seconds and needs nothing installed.
-`tests/integration/test_smoke.py` does the opposite: it runs CrunchTope against the shipped quartz deck and against databases Omphalos has edited, augmented and added an isotope to, checking that what it writes is a file CrunchTope reads.
-Those skip where no binary is configured, and are marked `smoke`, so `pytest -m 'not smoke'` leaves them out.
+`tests/unit` mocks the solver and needs nothing installed. `tests/integration/test_smoke.py` runs CrunchTope against the shipped deck and against databases Omphalos has edited, augmented and added an isotope to, checking that what it writes is a file CrunchTope reads.
+Skipped without a binary, and marked `smoke`, so `pytest -m 'not smoke'` leaves them out.

-They exist because every serious database bug found so far was found by running the solver, not by a unit test — a kinetics block appended past the section's trailing `+` separator parses perfectly and makes CrunchTope read to end of file.

 | Module | Covers |
 |--------|--------|